chiabingxuan/DSA3101-Group-Project/README.md

   * Summary:
     The above algorithm uses the output of 5.3.1 Bus Stop Prioritization and Sorting Algorithm and enables personalized bus route prioritization by allowing users to select criteria such as bus number, day, time, weather, and exam status.
 It validates each input, retrieves priority stops based on user demand and satisfaction, and outputs an optimized order of bus stops, ensuring efficient and tailored service.

+**How can we better allocate capacity across different routes and times to meet varying demand?**

 ## 6. Evaluation
-6.1 Limitations of current approaches
+### 6.1 Limitations of current approaches
-  * 6.1.1 Limitations of Bus Stop Prioritzation and Sorting Algorithm
+#### 6.1.1 Limitations of Bus Stop Prioritzation and Sorting Algorithm
     * Over-simplification:
       The calculation of `priority_score` using only two factors (number of people and user satisfaction) might not capture other important variables, such as bus stop accessibility, operational constraints, etc.
     * Scalability: